HIPERFIT/hiperfit.github.com/_posts/2013-06-27-hiperfit-seminar-on-july-2-2013.md

 The (DIKU) small auditorium at Universitetsparken 1 (UP1)

-Fusion is one of the most important code transformations as it has the potential to substantially optimize both the memory hierarchy time overhead and (sometimes asymptotically) the space requirement.
+*Abstract:* Fusion is one of the most important code transformations as it has the potential to substantially optimize both the memory hierarchy time overhead and (sometimes asymptotically) the space requirement.
 In imperative languages, the legality of loop-fusion is typically verified by dependency analysis on arrays applied at loop-nest level.
 Such analysis, however, has often been labeled as "heroic effort" and, if at all, is supported only in its simplest and most conservative form in industrial compilers.
 In functional languages, fusion is naturally and more easily derived as a producer-consumer relation between program constructs that expose a richer, higher-order algebra of program invariants, such as the map-reduce list homomorphisms.
 Related implementations in the functional context typically apply fusion only when the to-be-fused producer is used exactly once, i.e., in the consumer.
 This guarantees that the transformation is conservative: the resulting program does not duplicate computation.
 We show that the above restriction is more conservative than needed, and present a structural-analysis algorithm, inspired from the T1 -T2 transformation for reducible data flow, that enables fusion even in some cases when the producer is used in